-Some companies that we chose for your review are transparent, i.e. they share to customers their starting costs on their website or on other sites.
+Some companies we chose for your review are transparent, i.e., they share their starting costs on their website or other sites with customers.

 So, in most cases, you have to call to get the price.

-You may think that inspecting your condo or co-op would be expensive, but in reality, it may not be that bad.
+You may think inspecting your condo or co-op would be expensive, but it may not be that bad.

 What Does a Home Inspection Cover?